news

 Screen 9 - Creating columns in the table

-There is an added database and a created table with columns.
-Let's start filling the table using the SQL language.
-You must right-click on the created table and select Scripts and CREATE Script (see Screen 10).
+The set up database and our table with columns appeared.
+Let's start filling the table with SQL.
+Right-click on our table and click on Scripts -> CREATE Script (see Screen 10).

 Creating a script